snarfblam/hasher-js/README.md

 ```

 Note that although the items in the `hashes` array contain `offset` and
 `length` properties, these values may not refer to the file itself.
-They may
-(or may not) refer to a location withing an extracted and/or converted ROM
+They could refer to a location within an extracted and/or converted ROM
-image, e.g. unheadered and/or de-interleaved ROM.
+image, e.g. deheadered/de-interleaved ROM.

 ### Configuration

-The only configurable aspect of hasher-js is the path of the ROM database.
+The path of the ROM database can be configured at runtime:

 * **`window.hasherDbPath`** - Specifies the path containing the JSON files.
 Should not include a trailing slash.
 If not specified, the default relative